ogeagla/clj-hypercomplex/README.md

 ## Usage Example

 As an example, the quaternions are associative.
-Here's an example using `clj-cayley-dickson` demonstrating for some fixed values:
+Here's an example using `clj-cayley-dickson` demonstrating this property for some fixed values:

 ```clojure
 (is